 Focus and attention are skills that you can practice to train your mind.
 Meditation is another phenomenal way to train your brain.

 Sleep hygiene & clean diets

-Other natural ways to boost your cognitive performance include: Getting enough sleep, following a ketogenic diet to get into ketosis, fresh air, keeping hydrated and replenishing your electrolytes.
-True health often means going back to basics.
-Supplements and herbs can give you that edge.
+Other natural ways to boost your cognitive performance include: getting enough sleep, following a ketogenic diet to get into ketosis, fresh air, keeping hydrated and replenishing your electrolytes.
+True health often means going back to basics, and supplements and herbs can give you that edge.

 What do Nootropics have to do with the Ketogenic Diet?

 One of the benefits of the ketogenic diet is the increased ability to maintain focus, sharp alertness and tremendous mental and physical energy.

 Dave Asprey has described how the effects of Bulletproof Coffee (Mould free coffee with MCT and butter or ghee) and the Bulletproof Diet, which has similarities with the ketogenic diet, had a similar cognitive effect as taking modafinil: